 What about claim-free years?

-Claim-free years The term 'claim-free years' appears to raise many questions.
-Many people are familiar with the concept, but do not know exactly how it works, for example, with the accumulation and validity of claim-free years.
-We are happy to explain this to you.
+Claim-free years appear to raise many questions.
+Many people are familiar with the term, but do not know exactly how it works with, for example, the accumulation and validity of claim-free years.
+We would like to explain that to you.

 What are claim-free years?

-Every year that you do not make a claim, you build up one claim-free year.
-As long as you do not make any claims with your insurer, you build up claim-free years during the term of your car insurance.
-With these claim-free years you receive a premium discount on your car insurance.
+Each year that you do not claim, you build up one claim-free year.
+As long as you do not claim any damage with the insurer, you will build up claim-free years during the term of your car insurance.
+With these claim-free years you will receive a premium discount on your car insurance.
 The more claim-free years you build up, the more premium discount you will receive.

 Negative claim-free years

-When you do make claims to your insurer, your claim-free years will decrease.
-Each claim you make causes you to regress an average of 3 years on the bonus-malus ladder.
-So it is possible that you may have negative claim -free years if you have only been insured for 1 year, for example.
+When you do claim damages from the insurer, your claim-free years will decrease.
+Each claim you file causes you to decline an average of 5 years on the bonus-malus ladder.
+So it is possible that you have negative claim -free years if you have only been insured for 1 year, for example.
 When you have negative claim-free years, this is called a malus situation.
 The consequence of a malus situation is that you have to pay a higher premium for your car insurance.
 When your balance is negative, this can affect your ability to get a new car insurance policy.
 This is because it is not a given that every insurance company will accept drivers with a malus situation.
 Before canceling your insurance, it is wise to check with the new insurance company to see if they are willing to accept you.

 What is the validity of claim-free years?

 Claim-free years are released after an insurance policy is cancelled.
 The claim-free years are valid for 12 months after the cancellation date.
 After that, the accumulated claim-free years expire.
 When you suspend your policy, your claim-free years are valid for a maximum of 3 years.
-When your policy is suspended for more than a year and you want to switch to another insurer, you should first activate your policy and then cancel it.
-If you do not do this, your claim-free years will expire because they have not been used for more than 12 months.
+When your policy is suspended for more than a year and you want to switch to another insurer, you have to activate your policy first and then cancel it.
+If you do not do this, the claim-free years will still expire because they have not been used for more than 12 months.

-In the meantime many companies have changed the validity of a cancellation statement to sometimes 3 years.
+Meanwhile, many companies have changed the validity of a cancellation notice to sometimes up to 3 years.

 How does claim-free years work with a second car?